116.4 KB (78.3% reduction)

 This is also useful for printing.
 Many printers will print in one of the standard aspect ratios.
 Non-standard ratio photos will get cropped, either from the top, or from the sides.

 After using this tool, or any other image manipulation software, your photo may look bland, or show different colors.
 This is usually because of the color space used. sRGB is pretty much the standard color palette for digital use.
-However, some professional photographers shoot photos using AdobeRGB, which offers a slightly larger color space, at small compatibility cost.
+However, some professional photographers shoot photos using AdobeRGB, which can compress a slightly larger color space into the photo, though at a small compatibility cost.

 Do check the color profile used for the photo, and convert it to a standard color palette, such as sRGB, in case you feel there is something wrong.
 You will need to do this using a supported image manipulation software, such as Adobe Photoshop.